FREQUENTLY ASKED QUESTIONS:

 What if the IAR's home state has not adopted the model rule but he or she is registered in another state that has adopted the model rule?

-If the IAR’s home state has not adopted the model rule, the IAR would still need to comply with the CE requirements in each of the other states in which he or she is registered as an IAR.
+If the IAR’s home state has not adopted the model rule, the IAR must still comply with the CE requirements of each of the other states in which he or she is registered as an IAR.
 See also the following questions and responses.

 Will an IAR receive reciprocity in other states if the IAR meets the CE requirements of his or her home state?

-If an IAR has an active IA registration in a state and adds another state, will the current year IAR CE completion requirement apply to the new state?
+If an IAR has an active IAR registration in a state with IAR CE requirements and adds another IAR CE state, will the current year IAR CE completion requirement apply to the new state?

 Yes.
-If an IAR has an active registration in a state and adds another state, the current IAR CE completion requirement will apply to the new state.
+If an IAR has an active registration in a state that requires IAR CE and adds another IAR CE state, the current IAR CE completion requirement will apply to the new state.
+As a practical matter, the IAR will only need to complete 12 credits annually to meet the IAR CE requirements of both states.

 Who can be contacted with questions regarding a state's requirements?